dmbarbour/glas/docs/GlasApps.md

 * `sys.time.now() : TimeStamp` - Returns a TimeStamp for estimated time of commit.
 By default, this timestamp is a rational number of seconds since Jan 1, 1601 UTC, i.e. the Windows NT epoch but with arbitrary precision.
 * `sys.time.after(TimeStamp)` - fails unless `sys.time.now() >= TimeStamp`.
 Use this if waiting on the clock, as it provides the runtime a clear hint for how long to wait.

-It is possible to wait on a clock and model sleeps, but not within a single transaction.
-Atomicity is semantic or logical instantaneity.
-Thus, 'yield' is always required.
-We can acquire time in one transaction, yield, and await that timestamp plus a sleep duration within another transaction.
-Timeouts can then be expressed as a non-deterministic choice between awaiting the clock and another operation.
+It is possible to wait on a clock by simply aborting until a given time is reached, via 'sys.time.after'.
+Modeling a sleep is possible but requires at least two separate transactions: one to record the current time, another to wait on that time plus the sleep duration.
+Timeouts can be expressed as a non-deterministic choice between waiting on a clock and awaiting some other observation.

-Later, when we develop distributed runtimes, we'll want to extend this API to support multiple clocks.
-Otherwise, semantics get weird due to observing clock drift on "the same" clock.
-Perhaps `"sys.clock.time.now() : [clock] TimeStamp"` plus clock creation and so on.
-With multiple clocks, we could reasonably argue that `sys.time` represents a non-deterministic choice of clocks, allowing best effort with drift.
+To support a distributed runtime, we'll need to handle multiple clocks.
+We could treat 'sys.time.\*' as operating on an implicit, non-deterministic choice of clocks, then add 'sys.clock.time.\*' and some other APIs to work with specific clocks.

 ## Arguments and Environment Variables

 A runtime can easily provide access to OS environment variables and command-line arguments.

-* `sys.env.list : List of Text` - return the defined environment variables
+* `sys.cenv.list : List of Text` - return the defined environment variables
-* `sys.env.get(Text) : Text` - return value for an OS environment variable
+* `sys.cenv.get(Text) : Text` - return value for an OS environment variable
-* `sys.env.args : List of Text` - return the command-line arguments
+* `sys.cenv.args : List of Text` - return the command-line arguments
-  * `sys.env.arg(Index) : Text` - access individual args (may simplify caching staged apps)
+  * `sys.cenv.arg(Index) : Text` - access individual args (may simplify caching staged apps)

-These will simply be read-only within an application, but users could intercept 'sys.env.\*' methods when calling a subprogram.
+These will simply be read-only within an application, but users could intercept 'sys.cenv.\*' methods when calling a subprogram.

-*Note:* Applications integrate the configuration environment at compile time through the namespace layer, '%env.\*'.

 ## Console IO